 Karasek’s Demand-Control model has had a large influence because it is straightforward and practical.
 Workplace stress is a function of how demanding a person’s job is and how much control the person has over their own responsibilities.
 Control includes the ability to make decisions about your own job, move between a variety of tasks, minimise repetitiveness, experience opportunities for creativity, learning and problem solving, and influence decisions made at team and organisational levels.

 In countries such as Denmark and The Netherlands, prevention of job related stress has been an important part of “work environment” legislation since at least the early 1990s.
 Job design has therefore achieved a high profile.
 For example TNO (the Dutch national research organisation) developed the WEBA Model as a practical resource to help practitioners introduce better job design – in part to support compliance with the legislation but more broadly to promote convergence between high performance and high quality of working life.
 In the UK, Acas and NICE have both published guidelines relating to mental health and the workplace, both of which emphasise the importance of positive mental well-being for productivity.

 Drawing on such sources, the principle dimensions of productive and healthy job design can be summarised under seven headings:

-There is growing interest in job crafting, which captures the active changes employees make to their own job designs in ways that can bring about numerous positive outcomes including engagement, job satisfaction, resilience, and thriving.
+As we have shown, employees do not only fulfil static roles but can engage in self-initiated activities that go beyond stipulated tasks in order to solve problems, respond to external changes or make work more meaningful.
+Job crafting empowers employees to make active changes to their own roles and can play an important part in making workflow leaner, streamlined and more agile.
+In turn can bring about numerous positive outcomes including enhanced engagement, job satisfaction and resilience.
 This briefing introduces the core ideas of job crafting by defining it, describing why it is important, summarising key research findings, and exploring what it means for employees, managers, and organisations.